Buchanan Field Noise Program

 - The FAA’s primary mission is to ensure the safety and efficiency of navigable airspace.
 The FAA does not have the authority to prohibit aircraft overflights of a particular area unless the operation is unsafe or the aircraft is operated in a manner inconsistent with FAA Regulations.

-- Once an aircraft has left the ground, it is in Federal Aviation Administration (FAA) jurisdiction.
+- Once an aircraft is on the runway or has left the ground, it is in Federal Aviation Administration (FAA) jurisdiction.

 - Only the FAA Air Traffic Control Tower (ATCT) can direct an aircraft to change its altitude, flight path or runway assignment.
 Runway activity is often determined by wind, weather or air traffic conditions.